 “BGU will find my placement schools for me”

 TRUE – BGU differs from other Universities as our Placement Services Team will find your placements for you whilst you are on the course so that you don’t have to!

 “PGCE courses don’t cover specialist subjects”

-FALSE – BGU’s wide variety of PGCE courses cover a range of subjects including Computer Studies, Classics & Latin, and Foreign Languages meaning you specialise in an area you’re passionate about.
+FALSE – BGU’s wide variety of PGCE courses cover a range of subjects including Computer Studies, Dance, and Foreign Languages meaning you specialise in an area you’re passionate about.
 Whichever pathway you follow you’ll still receive the same high quality level of training and support to make you a fantastic teacher.

 “A PGCE course is the only way to become a qualified teacher”

 FALSE – While a PGCE course is the most commonly recognised way of becoming a qualified teacher, other options are available at BGU.
 Our BA (Hons) Primary Education with QTS course is a three year undergraduate degree that, when successfully completed, provides graduates with a recommendation for Qualified Teacher Status (QTS).
 This means you can receive the industry recognised teaching standard a whole year earlier than normal.
 Alternatively, if you have completed a relevant Foundation Degree, you can take our BA (Hons) Primary Teaching Studies with QTS progression route.
 This 15 month course will enable you to bump your FdA up to a full BA qualification and provide you with QTS as well.

 “I’m worried that teacher training courses are intense and I won’t have any support”